 This part of the Mauthausen concentration camp was constructed in 1941 and the wooden barracks were generally used as the workshops.
 In particular, the Barrack № 25 was used as a premise for disinfection of the camp clothes, performed by 10-12 inmates.
 Starting from 1944, the barracks from 21 to 24 were used as a quarantine inner camp, as the Quarantine next to the wall now operated mostly with women and separated groups of prisoners.
 Now newly arrived inmates had to spend a few weeks within the Camp II before getting into the main camp.
 This part of the Mauthausen camp was a place of birth of the resistance movement.
 Its inhabitants used to help seek and starved prisoners by means of inner barter of the goods.

 CEMETERY.
 The former Camp II of the Mauthausen camp is used as a war cemetery.
-Within the last months of the Second World War Mauthausen and its sub camps were totally overpopulated with the prisoners with the highest level of mortality in spring 1945.
-Camp furnaces next to the killing area were unable to manage increasing amount of dead bodies and guards initiated mass burials outside the camp.
-After the liberation of the Mauthausen, American soldiers have found these burials as well as hundreds of the unburied bodied.
-In additional, approximately 3000 exhausted inmates died soon after the liberation.
+Within the last months of the Second World War Mauthausen and its sub-camps were totally overpopulated with the prisoners with the highest level of mortality in spring 1945.
+Camp furnaces next to the killing area were unable to manage an increasing amount of dead bodies and guards initiated mass burials outside the camp.
+After the liberation of the Mauthausen, American soldiers have found these burials as well as hundreds of the unburied bodies.
+In addition, approximately 3000 exhausted inmates died soon after the liberation.
 In 1945 they were buried on the territory of the former SS sports ground.
-In 1961 the Mauthausen administration initiated creation of a new war cemetery within the territory of the former Camp II.
+In 1961 the Mauthausen administration initiated the creation of a new war cemetery within the territory of the former Camp II.
 It now contains more than 14 000 human remains.

 MAUTHAUSEN CAMP III (Lager III)

-Basement of the Infirmary involves another historical exhibition named “The Crime Scenes of Mauthausen – Searching for Traces”.
-Underground site also gives access to the former killing area, gas chamber and crematoria.
-“HALL OF NAMES” impresses with installation of dozens of thousands of identities of the former prisoners and victims of the Mauthausen.
+The basement of the Infirmary involves another historical exhibition named “The Crime Scenes of Mauthausen – Searching for Traces”.
+The underground site also gives access to the former killing area, gas chamber and crematoria.
+“HALL OF NAMES” impresses with the installation of dozens of thousands of identities of the former prisoners and victims of the Mauthausen.
 Big books of record include this personal data with even day of death.

 The process of transformation of the former Infirmary in a museum was initiated in the 1960s and included the replanning of the premises on both floors.
 Special markers on the floor still give a perspective of the wartime architecture.
 In 1970 the process was finished and Infirmary has become a museum with exhibitions as it is today.